 How is a unitary patent (UP) different from a European patent?

 The existing regional patent system in Europe results in a European patent, granted under the European Patent Convention (EPC).

 A European patent is a bundle of national patent rights obtained via a central application procedure at the European Patent Office (EPO).
 Upon grant of the European patent by the EPO, it is currently necessary to take steps to “validate” the patent in order for it to take effect as a national patent in each of the EPC contracting states in which protection is required, selected from those shown in the map below on the left.
-This “European” system will still be possible once the unitary patent (UP) system comes into effect.
+This “European” system is still available alongside the unitary patent (UP) system.

-A UP will be a single patent providing protection in all participating EU member states as shown in the map below on the right.
+A UP is a single patent providing protection in all participating EU member states as shown in the map below on the right.
 Therefore, applicants will be able to choose to have a UP instead of validating separately in the participating EU member states.

-The list of participating EU member states that can be covered by a UP could potentially expand to include all of the EU member states – with the exception of Croatia and Spain, but this may change in the future.
+The list of participating EU member states that are covered by a UP could potentially expand to include all of the EU member states – with the exception of Croatia, Poland and Spain, but this may change in the future.
 The countries included in any one UP will depend on the countries that have completed the legal process to join by the time unitary effect is requested (see below for details for how to obtain a UP).

 Source: EPO website 28 March 2022 – https://www.epo.org/law-practice/unitary/unitary-patent.html